htsuruo/firebase-extensions/back-up-firestore-to-storage/README.md

 **Configuration Parameters:**

 * Cloud Storage bucket: If not set, `[project-id].appspot.com` is set as the default.
-If set, the bucket must exist before before using this extension.
+If set, the bucket must exist before using this extension.
 Be sure to consider Google Cloud Storage naming guidelines: [Bucket names](https://cloud.google.com/storage/docs/buckets#naming)

 * Cloud Storage prefix path (not including heading slash, filename): This is an optional Google Cloud Storage namespace path.